Multi-task Neural Diffusion Processes: Results

+Fig.~\ref{fig:paper_cov_t6} compares empirical and nominal coverage for the same models.
+The five-dimensional MT-NDP demonstrates the best calibration overall, with coverage curves lying closest to the diagonal as context size increases.
+By contrast, the one-dimensional ST-NDP shows little benefit from context, underscoring its limited ability to capture multi-feature relationships.
 Finally, Fig.~\ref{fig:paper_cov_err_t6} summarises these findings using the CE.
 The five-dimensional MT-NDP again exhibits the strongest performance, achieving lower CE values than both the one-dimensional and five-dimensional ST-NDPs, particularly at higher context sizes.
 These results confirm that multi-task extension improves both point prediction accuracy and uncertainty calibration in a challenging case of turbine~$6$.